-You can also apply for ‘life events cover’, which increases your insurance when major milestones happen, such as getting married, having children, or getting a mortgage.
 You’ll need to apply within 60 days of the life event, or within 30 days of your member statement after the event.
+Please refer to the Insurance Guide for more information.
 You can apply for this cover by completing the Insurance Variation Form.

-If you want to change your cover (opt out, reduce or fix your cover or apply for additional units under automatic acceptance), you can log into your account and select ‘manage insurance’ and go from there.
+If you want to change your cover (cancel, reduce or fix your cover), you can log into your account and select ‘manage insurance’ and go from there.
 Alternatively, you can complete the Insurance Variation Form.

-We’ll let you know when the application or variation form has been accepted by the Insurer and comes into effect.
+We’ll let you know when your application form has been accepted by the Insurer and comes into effect.

 When you’re considering the amount of cover that is right for your circumstance, the types of things to take into account are: